zulfequar/fylewebassignment/README.md

 # fylewebassignment
-Its an assignment from Fyle company for testing my front-end development skills.
+Its an assignment from Fyle company for testing my front-end web-development skills.